-You entered active duty with the Navy on 12 December 1988.
-On 29 June 1992, you received nonjudicial punishment (NJP) for wrongful use of marijuana.
-On 8 July 1992, a medical evaluation identified you as a drug abuser and determined you were not drug dependent.
-Subsequently, you were notified of pending administrative separation action by reason of misconduct due to drug abuse.
-After electing to waive your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge by reason of misconduct due to drug abuse with an Other Than Honorable (OTH) characterization of service.
-The SA approved the CO's recommendation and, on 5 August 1992, you were discharged.
+Consequently, you were notified of pending administrative separation action by reason of a pattern of misconduct.
+After you waived your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge by reason of misconduct due to a pattern of misconduct with an Other Than Honorable (OTH) characterization of service.
+The SA approved the CO's recommendation and directed your discharge.
+On 6 March 2001, you were so discharged.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contentions that you served honorably for three and a half years and your discharge was based on a one-time incident.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you were discharged due to extenuating circumstances, you accept responsibility for your actions, you are a productive member of society and made significant strides in improving as a person, you volunteer with organizations that support veterans, and you actively participate in the community.
+In addition, the Board noted you checked the "PTSD" box on your application but chose not to provide any supporting evidence of your claim.
+For purposes of clemency and equity consideration, the Board noted you provide a personal statement and advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it was a drug related offense.
+Specifically, the Board determined that your misconduct, as evidenced by your NJPs and SCM, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
-Finally, there is no precedent within this Board's review, for minimizing the "one-time" isolated incident.
-As with each case before the Board, the seriousness of a single act must be judged on its own merit, it can neither be excused nor extenuated solely on its isolation.
+The Board also considered the likely negative effect your misconduct had on the good order and discipline of your unit.
+Finally, the Board noted that there is no evidence in your record, other than your personal statement, to support your contention that your discharge was due to extenuating circumstances.
+Therefore, the Board was not persuaded by your argument.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+While the Board commends your acceptance of responsibility for your misconduct and carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+Ultimately, the Board concluded the mitigated evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.